-- 14. The date of the postmark on the envelope containing the written objection shall be the exclusive means used to determine whether an objection has been timely submitted.
-Class Members who fail to mail timely written objections in the manner specified above shall be deemed to have waived any objections and shall be forever barred from objecting to the Settlement Agreement and the proposed settlement by appearing at the Final Approval Hearing, appeal, collateral attack, or otherwise. - a.m./p.m, in the United States District Court for the Northern District of California, San proposed Settlement Agreement should be finally approved by the Court as fair, reasonable, adequate, and in the best interests of the Settlement Class; (ii) determine whether judgment should be entered pursuant to the Settlement Agreement, dismissing the Action with prejudice and releasing the Released Persons of all claims stated in Section 6.1 of the Settlement Agreement; (iii) determine whether the Settlement Class should be finally certified; (iv) rule on Class Counsel's motion for attorneys' fees, costs and service awards; (v) consider any properly filed objections; and (vi) consider any other matters necessary in connection with the final approval of the Settlement Agreement. - 16.
-Class Counsel's application for attorneys' fees, costs and expenses shall be filed and served no later than thirty (30) days after the Court's order of preliminary approval.
-Any opposition, comment, or objection shall be filed no later than sixty (60) days after the Court's order of preliminary approval.
-Any reply shall be filed no later than seventy-four (74) days after the Court's order of preliminary approval.
+- 13. To be considered, written comments or objections must be submitted within 60 days after the entry of this Order.
+No Class Member shall be entitled to be heard at the Final Approval Hearing, whether individually or through counsel, unless written notice of the Class Member's intention to appear at the Final Approval Hearing is timely filed, or postmarked for mail to the Court within 60 days after date of entry of this Order. - 14.
+The date of the postmark on the envelope containing the written objection shall be the exclusive means used to determine whether an objection has been timely submitted.
+Class Members who fail to mail timely written objections in the manner specified above shall be deemed to have waived any objections and shall be forever barred from objecting to the Settlement Agreement and the proposed settlement by appearing at the Final Approval Hearing, appeal, collateral attack, or otherwise. - 15.
+The Court will hold a final approval hearing on , 2023 at a.m./p.m, in the Superior Court of California, County of Los Angeles, located at 1945 S Hill St, Los Angeles, CA 90007, in Courtroom .
+The purposes of the final approval hearing will be to: (i) determine whether the proposed Settlement Agreement should be finally approved by the Court as fair, reasonable, adequate, and in the best interests of the Settlement Class; (ii) determine whether judgment should be entered pursuant to the Settlement Agreement, dismissing the Action with prejudice and releasing the Released Persons of all claims as stated in the Settlement Agreement; (iii) determine whether the Settlement Class should be finally certified; (iv) rule on Class Counsel's motion for attorneys' fees, costs and service awards; (v) consider any properly filed objections; and (vi) consider any other matters necessary in connection with the final approval of the Settlement Agreement.